hitoshi-watase/sercrod/docs/reference/directives/literal.md

 - No new local variables are introduced.
 - `$data`, `$root`, `$parent`, and other scope entries are unaffected.
-- There is no per-child scope inside a `*literal` block, because Nablla does not descend into the element to render children.
+- There is no per-child scope inside a `*literal` block, because Sercrod does not descend into the element to render children.

 You can still use scope and data around the literal element: